-Some of the information you provide to us will be held on our computers in the UK and will only be accessed by or given to our staff working in the UK.
+Some of the information you provide to us will be held on our computers or servers in the UK and will only be accessed by or given to our staff working in the UK.
 Some of the information you provide to us may be transferred to, stored and processed by third party organisations which process data for us and on our behalf.
 These third parties may be based (or store or process information) in the UK or elsewhere including outside of the EEA.
 As with many law firms, these third parties may include third party IT platforms (including cloud based platforms), suppliers of administrative and support services and suppliers of other specialist products.
 If we do transfer your personal data to a third party who acts as our processor, then we require those third parties to respect the security of your personal data and to treat it in accordance with the law.

 We may also be obliged to disclose data under certain laws or by court order or other competent regulatory body (including, for example, the Solicitors Regulatory Authority and other regulators of our business and the Legal Ombudsmen), or may be permitted to disclose it under applicable data protection laws.

 Protection of your information